 Describes distribution of revenue received under the Motor Carrier Act (1933 PA 254).
+[This section is an anachronism; no revenue from the Motor Carrier Act has been credited to transportation funds since FY 2003-04.]

 Sec.
-503. TEDF/Local Bridge Fund Lapse and Carryforward
+503. TEDF/Local Bridge Fund Lapse

 Directs that unexpended funds appropriated from the TEDF lapse to the TEDF.
 Also directs that unexpended funds appropriated to the Local Bridge Program lapse to the Local Bridge Fund.
-Provides carryforward spending authority for Local Bridge Fund lapses.
 The section also prohibits diversion from the TEDF or Local Bridge Fund for other purposes; authorizes use of federal, local, or private funds for the two programs.